 This model is so popular because of convenience.
-In the past, if a company wanted a high-functioning database - for example - it'd have to build it from scratch.
+In the past, if you wanted a high-functioning database, for example, you'd have to build it from scratch.
 That meant finding a database expert and committing months or more to this one project.
 And then there would be ongoing costs and time to keep it updated and fix bugs.
 But all of this is built into the SaaS pricing structure.

 Popular SaaS tools

 Just to really cement this description, here are a few of the most popular SaaS products you'll doubtless have come across:

 Sales and marketing tools: HubSpot, Salesforce, Marketo, Close, and more.